-- If there is only one AFA, it will be worth 9% of the overall grade.
+- If the pacing line is on the first AFA, it will be worth 6% of the overall grade.

-- If there are two AFAs, each will be worth 4.5% of the overall grade.
+- If the pacing line is on the second AFA, each will be worth 3% of the overall grade.

-- If there are three AFAs, each will be worth 3% of the overall grade.
+- If the pacing line is on the third AFA, each will be worth 2% of the overall grade.

-- If there are nine AFAs, each will be worth 1% of the overall grade.
+- If there are six AFAs, by the time the pacing line reaches the sixth one, each will be worth 1% of the overall grade.

-- Unlike Power Focus Areas, students aren’t required to master all Additional Focus Areas to pass a course; failure to complete one or more Additional Focus Areas will not generate an ‘incomplete’ grade for a student.
+Unlike Power Focus Areas, students aren’t required to master all Additional Focus Areas to pass a course; failure to complete one or more Additional Focus Areas will not generate an “off track” grade for a student.

 - Parents, mentors and teachers may want to remind students that they will lose overall grade points if they do not complete all their Additional Focus Areas.

 Important Grading Notes about Additional Focus Areas